 Amy: She [Allison] has grown more confident and clearer.
 It is really important because the story is about her.
 From a hospitality standpoint, she has had a successful pilot program.
 The product has evolved.
 Allison is extremely strategic and discerning.
 I like that she is cautious.
 She is fierce, but she is cautious.
 The biggest thing, she is very open and has expanded.
 To me, she has all the components of a successful business women.
 And I am grateful that she is not going to give up.

-Nollapelli: What excites you most about Nollapelli bedding, specifically with respect to the hospitality connection?
+Nollapelli: What excites you most about Nollapelli's signature soft sheets and pillowcases, specifically with respect to the hospitality connection?

 Amy: It’s exciting to me as a female business owner to see Allison become recognized and successful - whatever success is to her.
 The second piece is, I have been in the hospitality business all my life, and there are parts that are boring.
 One of those things is linen.
 Any opportunity where we can deliver more wellness and value to the guest, the better.
 Allison is a complete disrupter, and I love that!